dahliamalkhi/dahliamalkhi.github.io/_posts/2022-07-11-fin-plus-bev.md

 It is straight-forward to support blind ordering using threshold encryption, such that a public encryption "E()" is known to users and the private decryption "D()" is shared (at setup time) among parties.

-To order transactions tx blindly using threshold encryption, a user first chooses a transaction-specific symmetric key tx-key and encrypts tx with it.
+For each tx, a user chooses a transaction-specific symmetric key tx-key and sends tx encrypted with it.
-It sends tx encrypted with tx-key to the Consensus parties and attaches E(tx-key), the transaction key encrypted with the global threshold key.
+To Disperse(tx-key), the user sends attaches E(tx-key), the transaction key encrypted with the global threshold key.
-Once a transaction tx's ordering is committed, every party immediately reveals its decryption share for D(tx-key), piggybacked on the DAG broadcast that causally follows the commit.
+Once a transaction tx's ordering is committed, Reveal(tx-key) is implemented by every party generating its decryption share for D(tx-key), piggybacked on the DAG broadcast that causally follows the commit.
 Some threshold cryptography schemes allow to verify that a party is contributing a correct decryption share.
-A threshold of honest parties can always succeed in decrypting messages, hence Decipherability of a committed transaction is guaranteed as soon as F+1 honest messages causally follow the commit.
+A threshold of honest parties can always succeed in Reconstruct(tx-key) and try applying it to decrypt tx, hence by retrieving F+1 threshold shares, a unique outcome is guaranteed.

 The main drawback of threshold cryptography is that share verification and decryption are computationally heavy.
 It takes an order of milliseconds per transaction in today's computing technology, as we show later in the article
 (see [Performance notes](#Performance)).